Hamza-Elhaj/Hamza-Elhaj/README.md

 I have passion about data and learning new tools and machine learning techniques.
 I am curious 🧐  about what’s new in this field.
 I would love to hear from you 👐

-📫 You can reach me using my email at [hamzeh.hajj92@yahoo.com] 📫
+📫 You can reach me on my email at [hamzeh.hajj92@yahoo.com] 📫

 <!---
 Hamza-Elhaj/Hamza-Elhaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.